typelevel/Laika/docs/markup.md

 to

-    Transform from (Markdown withVerbatimHTML) to (HTML using VerbatimHTML)
+    Transform from (Markdown withVerbatimHTML) to HTML rendering VerbatimHTML

 This installs both, the required parser and renderer extensions.